Published on Jan 16, 2019 and last reviewed on Oct 23, 2019 - 5 min read

-Vitamin D is a fat-soluble vitamin, which is required for the regulation of minerals like calcium and phosphorus in the body.
+Vitamin D is a fat-soluble vitamin that is required for the regulation of minerals like calcium and phosphorus in the body.
 It is also essential to maintain proper bone structure, as it helps in the absorption of calcium from the food in the intestines.
 If not, the calcium in our diet will be excreted through the kidneys.
-Recent researches show its role in maintaining the nervous, muscle, and immune systems also.
+In addition, recent research also shows its role in maintaining the nervous, muscle, and immune systems.

-It also regulates cell growth and helps in cell-to-cell communication.
-The hormonally active form of vitamin D (calcitriol) has shown to slow the growth and development of new blood vessels in cancerous tissues.
+Vitamin D also regulates cell growth and helps in cell-to-cell communication.
+The hormonally active form of vitamin D (calcitriol) has been shown to slow the growth and development of new blood vessels in cancerous tissues.
 Thus it reduces the progression of cancer by increasing the rate of death of cancer cells and by preventing cell proliferation.

 It influences more than 200 human genes.
-Recent researches have also associated the deficiency of this vitamin to increase the risk of hypertension, multiple sclerosis, cardiovascular disease, autism, asthma, and many other diseases.
-Lately, there is mounting evidence suggesting that pregnant women are at a higher risk of pre-eclampsia and premature labor if their vitamin D level is not optimum.
+Recent research has also associated the deficiency of this vitamin with increasing the risk of hypertension (high blood pressure), multiple sclerosis (immune system diseases affecting the protective structure around the nerves), cardiovascular disease, autism, asthma, and many other diseases.
+Lately, there is mounting evidence suggesting that pregnant women are at a higher risk of pre-eclampsia (a complication of pregnancy characterized by high blood pressure, increased urine, etc.) and premature labor if their vitamin D level is not optimum.

 Our body cannot create other nutrients and vitamins, but our body can synthesize vitamin D on exposure to the sun.
-When the parts of your body are exposed to the sun, your skin makes vitamin D from cholesterol.
+For example, when the parts of your body are exposed to the sun, the skin makes vitamin D from cholesterol.
 Also, there are a few other natural sources of vitamin D available.

 The other sources are:

-Non-vegetarian sources - Fatty fish like salmon, tuna, and mackerel, eggs, meat, beef liver, etc.
+• Non-vegetarian Sources - Fatty fish like salmon, tuna, mackerel, eggs, meat, beef liver, etc.

-If your serum vitamin D level is less than 20 ng/mL, then you are at risk of developing vitamin D deficiency, and serum levels below 12 ng/mL indicate a deficiency.
-Scarcity occurs when you do not consume enough vitamin D or if your body is not able to absorb and metabolize the consumed vitamin.
+If the serum vitamin D level is less than 20 ng/mL, then a person is at risk of developing vitamin D deficiency, and serum levels below 12 ng/mL indicate deficiency.
+Scarcity occurs when an individual does not consume enough vitamin D or if the body is not able to absorb and metabolize the consumed vitamin.

 Some of the risk factors and causes are as follows: